nikbearbrown/mba-marketing/chapters/15-pricing-products-and-services.md

 **Preview of next chapter:** Chapter 16 starts the four-chapter Promotion sequence with Integrated Marketing Communications (IMC).
 The assistant adds promotion-mix design, communication-process diagnosis, and budget-method selection.

 ---

 ## AI Wayback Machine

-**Hermann Simon** was founded Simon-Kucher in 1985 — the firm that built modern pricing strategy consulting.
+**Hermann Simon** founded Simon-Kucher in 1985 — the firm that built modern pricing strategy consulting.

 **Run this:**

 ```
-Who is Hermann Simon, and how does their work connect to pricing we covered in this chapter?
+Who is Hermann Simon, and how does their work connect to pricing
+we covered in this chapter?
 Keep it to three paragraphs.
+End with
-End with the single most surprising thing about their career or ideas.
+the single most surprising thing about their career or ideas.
 ```

 → Search **"Hermann Simon"** on Wikipedia.